Medically reviewed by Drugs.com. Last updated on March 30, 2021.

 - All medications, vitamins and supplements you take, including doses

 Consider taking a family member or friend along to help you remember the information you're given.

 For myelodysplastic syndromes, questions to ask your doctor might include:

 - What type of myelodysplastic syndrome do I have?

 - What is my risk of leukemia?

-- I have these other health conditions.
+- I have other health conditions.
 How can I best manage them together?

-- Are there any restrictions that I need to follow?
+- Are there restrictions I need to follow?

-- Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor